QAA targeted peer review at the University of Glasgow, and what it signals for student feedback evidence

 On 27 January 2026, the Quality Assurance Agency for Higher Education (QAA) published the report of a QAA targeted peer review at the University of Glasgow, commissioned by the Scottish Funding Council under the Scottish Quality Concerns Scheme.
-[QAA announcement] For universities that collect and act on student feedback, this is a reminder that student voice evidence is often tested in operational terms: whether assessment processes are clear, whether students can navigate extensions and complaints, and whether changes are communicated in a way students trust.
+[QAA announcement] For universities that collect and act on student feedback, the message is immediate: weak assessment processes become visible fast when students cannot understand the rules, track extension requests, or trust how changes are communicated.

 QAA’s announcement states that the review identified systemic risks in relation to quality and standards at the University of Glasgow, with a particular focus on assessment regulations and student communications.
-The report sets out 21 recommendations.
-QAA also notes the university is required to submit an action plan within four weeks.
+The report sets out 21 recommendations, and QAA notes that the university must submit an action plan within four weeks.
+The practical takeaway is clear: assessment policy only works when students can understand and use it, a theme reflected in QAA’s assessment literacy toolkit for student feedback on assessment.

 The report says the peer review was commissioned by the Scottish Funding Council after a quality concern was raised in 2025, following an independent investigation by King’s Counsel.
-The peer review itself focused on systemic risks, and on processes that affect the student learning experience at scale, including: assessment regulations and the award of credit, extension request processes, student communications, risk mitigation and oversight, and student engagement in institutional change.
+The peer review itself focused on systemic risks in processes that shape the student learning experience at scale, including assessment regulations and the award of credit, extension request processes, student communications, risk mitigation and oversight, and student engagement in institutional change.
+That sits alongside QAA’s wider emphasis on student engagement in quality assurance, not just consultation after decisions are made.

 The announcement also signals a wider sector implication for Scotland: